 The Department could issue an initial or renewal license with a limitation.
-If it intended to impose a limitation on the issuance of a license under a specific article of the proposed Act, LARA would have to notify the appropriate board of its intent, and could impose the limitation only with that board's approval; however, if the board did not approve or disapprove of the imposition of the limitation within 60 days after receiving the notice from LARA, the Department could impose the limitation.
+If it intended to impose a limitation on the issuance of a license of a person under a specific article of the proposed Act, LARA would have to notify the appropriate board of its intent, and could impose the limitation only with that board's approval; however, if the board did not approve or disapprove of the imposition of the limitation within 60 days after receiving the notice from LARA, the Department could impose the limitation.
+A person who received a license with a limitation could receive a review of the decision, as prescribed in the bill.